 User authentication is an important procedure that confirms an individual’s identification before giving access to a system, application, or online service.
 It guarantees that only authorized users have access while preventing unauthorized persons or malevolent entities from entering.
 Understanding how user authentication works entails investigating the many components and procedures involved.

 - User credentials.
 The user enters credentials, which are commonly a username or email address and a password;

 - Credential transmission.
 The credentials of the user are sent to the authentication system or server for verification.
 This transfer can take place across a variety of protocols, including HTTP, HTTPS, and other secure communication channels;

 - Credential validation.
 The authentication system validates the user’s credentials after receiving them.
 It validates the submitted username/email and password against the records in its database;

 - Password encryption.
 Encryption is used to protect the security of sensitive information such as passwords.
 When a user registers an account or changes their password, the authentication system converts the password into an unreadable format using an encryption technique.

 The first line of protection against unwanted access is authentication.
 It entails confirming an individual’s or system’s stated identification before giving access to sensitive information or resources.
 The username-password combination is the most prevalent type of authentication.
 When a user attempts to log in, the system compares the credentials given against a database to ensure they match.
 The user is allowed access if the authentication is successful.

 The Role of Encryption in Authentication

-Encryption is essential in authentication because it ensures the security of critical information transferred during the login process.
+Encryption is essential in identity management and authentication because it ensures the security of critical information transferred during the login process.
 When a user inputs their password, it is encrypted using a technique that converts the text into an incomprehensible format.
 This encrypted password is then broadcast over the network, making it impossible for eavesdroppers to intercept and decrypt the original password.
 To authenticate the user, the system checks the encrypted password received with the stored encrypted password.